hyperledger/indy-hipe/text/attachments/README.md

 [TODO: discuss sending an empty message with just attachments, and how to request a send of an attachment, or an alternate download method for it]

+### Size Considerations

+DIDComm messages should be small, as a general rule.
+Just as it's a bad idea to send email messages with multi-GB attachments, it would be bad to send DIDComm messages with that much data inside them.
+Remember, a message is about advancing a protocol; usually that can be done without GB or even MB of JSON fields.

+Size pressures in messaging are likely to come from attached data.
+A good rule of thumb might be not to make DIDComm messages bigger than email messages--any time that more data needs to be attached, use the inclusion by reference technique to allow the data to be fetched separately.

 #### Security Implications